WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 # Repository management

-You can also manage content of local (Dir) and S3 repositories with RSuite CLI.
+You can also manage content of local (Dir) and S3 repositories with R Suite CLI.
 For that purpose repo command should be used.

 All repo sub-commands accept beside standard `-v` and `-h` following options